qiweiyang2018/RTAB-SLAM/README.md

-#RTAB-SLAM Implementation in ROS
+-> # RTAB-SLAM Implementation in ROS <-

-Qiwei Yang
+-> Qiwei Yang March, 27, 2019 <-

 ### Abstract

+Robot localization and mapping are essential in robotics.
+Different problems are formed according to availability of the information.
+However, if neither of them is known, this problem becomes Simultaneous Localization and Mapping (SLAM for short).
+There are several

+### Introduction

 Robot localization is essential to solve robot path planning / navigation tasks.
 Localization problem is that, a map and the robot's initial poses are already known to the robot.
 It needs to accurately estimate its poses simultaneously through measurements while moving in it.
 Two different algorithms work very well